kavezo/ZipZap/README.md

 ### On the computer: installation and running

-On Windows, if you have Python 3.8 installed, you can just run getStarted.bat and then startServer.bat.
+On Windows, if you have Python 3.8 installed (with pip, and with python added to PATH), you can just run getStarted.bat and then startServer.bat.
 You can close the browser window that pops up but not the command line.

 If you don't have Windows,
 1. Make sure you have python3, either in a separate env (recommended because system-wide Python dependency graphs are